A Coherence-Based Measure of AGI: Introduction

-We argue that general intelligence should instead reflect \emph{coherent sufficiency}: balanced competence across all essential faculties without catastrophic failure in any.
-This principle resonates across disciplines—psychometrics emphasizes coherence among subtests~\cite{carroll1993human,mcgrew2009chc}, systems theory highlights limiting-factor dynamics~\cite{kitano2004biological}, and multi-criteria decision analysis formalizes non-compensatory aggregation~\cite{keeney1993decisions}.
+We argue that general intelligence should instead reflect \emph{coherent sufficiency}: consistently high competence across all essential faculties, such that no domain falls to a low level that would preclude genuine generality.
+This principle resonates across disciplines, psychometrics emphasizes coherence among subtests~\cite{carroll1993human,mcgrew2009chc}, systems theory highlights limiting-factor dynamics~\cite{kitano2004biological}, and multi-criteria decision analysis formalizes non-compensatory aggregation~\cite{keeney1993decisions}.
 Collectively, these perspectives converge on the view that true generality arises from robustness and systemic balance rather than isolated excellence.

-To formalize this intuition, we generalize the arithmetic aggregation proposed by \cite{hendrycks2025agidefinition} into the continuous family of \emph{generalized means} \citep{bullen2013handbook} parameterized by a compensability exponent~$p$.
-When $p=1$, the formulation reduces to the arithmetic mean; as $p$ decreases, it increasingly penalizes imbalance among cognitive domains, transitioning toward non-compensatory evaluation.
-Integrating the generalized mean over a range of~$p$ values yields an \emph{area-under-the-curve (AUC)} score that captures the stability of performance under varying compensability assumptions.
-This formulation preserves continuity with prior definitions while introducing a coherence-sensitive and theoretically interpretable measure of generality.
+To formalize this intuition, we extend the arithmetic aggregation to the continuous family of \emph{generalized means} \citep{bullen2013handbook}, parameterized by a compensability exponent~$p$.
+When $p = 1$, the measure reduces to the arithmetic mean; as $p$ decreases, it increasingly penalizes imbalance across cognitive domains, smoothly transitioning toward non-compensatory evaluation.
+The resulting curve over~$p$ (e.g., Figure~\ref{fig:auc}) provides a concise diagnostic of coherence: models with flatter, higher curves exhibit more uniformly distributed competence and greater robustness to compensability assumptions.

+Integrating this curve over a specified range of~$p$ yields an \emph{area-under-the-curve} (AUC) score, expressed as a percentage, that summarizes the stability of a system’s performance under increasingly strict compensability assumptions.
+This construction preserves continuity with prior arithmetic-mean definitions while introducing a coherence-based and theoretically grounded measure of generality.

-Our contributions are threefold: \begin{enumerate} \item \textbf{Conceptual:} We identify compensability as a key limitation in current CHC-based AGI definitions and connect it to broader theories of cognitive coherence and inter-domain dependency. \item \textbf{Methodological:} We propose measuring AGI as the integral of generalized means across compensability exponents, producing a single AUC-based indicator of systemic coherence. \item \textbf{Empirical:} We apply this framework to published AGI domain scores for GPT-4 and GPT-5, showing that both models’ apparent generality collapses under coherence-based evaluation, revealing persistent structural imbalances. \end{enumerate}
+Our contributions are threefold: \begin{enumerate} \item \textbf{Conceptual:} We identify \emph{compensability} as a fundamental limitation of existing AGI measurement practices and situate it within broader theories of cognitive coherence, systems interdependence, and limiting-factor dynamics.

+\item \textbf{Methodological:} We propose evaluating AGI through the full AGI\(_p\) curve, characterizing how performance behaves across compensability regimes, and through its integral, an AUC-based indicator that captures the coherence and robustness of a system’s capabilities.